karimboubouh/AGP/README.md

 Graph protocol

-The CoreGraph adopts the concept of directed relationship to store informamtion between nodes, all edge are discovered through shared informamtion by nodes, the entire graph is seperated into subgrapgh to represent the entire graph.
-Each subraph is represented by a PersistenActor which is then controlled by the Orchestrator.
+The CoreGraph adopts the concept of directed relationship to store informamtion between nodes, all edge are discovered through shared informamtion by nodes, the entire graph is seperated into subgrapgh to represent the system.
+Each subgraph is represented by a PersistenActor which is then controlled by the Orchestrator.

 <img width="527" alt="Screenshot 2019-03-17 at 17 59 02" src="https://user-images.githubusercontent.com/27771844/54494947-63244280-48d7-11e9-89b9-2c3955a38a89.png">